bcomnes/old-bret.io/_posts/notes/2014-03-15-re-dave-winer.md

 Communities can be tribes, I know this, but lets not knock each other over the details.
 As far as I can tell, everyone is moving in the same direction here.

-The wiki is open to all who own their own independent website and discussion on feeds beyond what everyone already knows them to be is important if we want a an intendant web that can exceed the experience of the silos.
+The wiki is open to all who own their own independent website.
+Discussion on feeds beyond what everyone already knows them to be is important if we want a an intendant web that can exceed the experience of the silos.
 Your perspective is valued and would make a positive contribution to this discussion, but I also understand if you choose to keep it within your own domain.

 Side note: Microformats2 happen to be the protocol used in the cross-site commenting experiments that some people are working on.
 If it was a fashion statement however, an alternate JSON representation of a page served by the web server would be the preferred format today, right? (maybe just with hipsterdev) But it would be just as valid as an RSS 'feed' of a single post?
 Again, the idea in this experiment is to push things forward, and improve feeds beyond a list of different post types.